kevinescoto/Calculator/README.md

 - Get the Square Root of a Number / Completed
 - Start Building the Skeleton for the GUI so the program can function like an online calculator.

+Issues:

+- Still Learning More About Python
+- Use More Complex Python Features to Further Improve Project